Do I Need Cash in Ireland?

 Ok, so now that you know that the best way to pay for things in Ireland is via card let’s discuss some important things you should know before your trip.

 How Card Payments Work in Ireland: Ireland uses a chip and pin system when you want to pay using a credit or debit card.
 This means you will insert you card into a reader and enter a 4 digit password to authorise the payment.
-For those without a chip on their it is possible to swipe to make a payment but you will more than likely be asked to sign a copy of the receipt to confirm the purchase.
+For those without a chip on your card it is possible to swipe to make a payment but you will more than likely be asked to sign a copy of the receipt to confirm the purchase.

 You should always be in possession of your card: Unlike in the US, you should be able to see it at all times.
 The cashier, waiter or hotel staff member should have no reason to walk off with your card.
 This is something that should raise alarm bells as it is not done in Ireland.